Sultan Aji Muhammad Sulaiman Sepinggan Airport: Post-war era

-Following the end of the war and the Dutch withdrawal from the region, the airport was transferred to Indonesian authorities.
-It became a public and commercial airport after its management was handed over to the Bureau of Civil Aviation (now the Directorate General of Civil Aviation) in 1960.
+Following the end of the war and the Dutch withdrawal from the region, the airport was transferred to the Indonesian authorities.
+In 1960, its management was handed over to the Bureau of Civil Aviation (now the Directorate General of Civil Aviation), marking its transition into a public and commercial airport.
+That same year, the airport was redeveloped to accommodate aircraft such as the Convair CV-240.

+By the 1970s, the airport had a 1,700 m runway, which at the time could accommodate only aircraft such as the Fokker F27 and C-130 Hercules.
+Despite its limited runway capacity, the airport was already regarded as a major gateway to Kalimantan and one of the busiest in Indonesia, with aircraft taking off or landing as frequently as once every 10 minutes.
+At the time, the airport reportedly had a higher frequency of aircraft takeoffs and landings than Ngurah Rai International Airport in Denpasar, Polonia International Airport in Medan, and Juanda International Airport in Surabaya.

 On 9 January 1987, management was again transferred, this time to Perum Angkasa Pura I, which later became PT Angkasa Pura I and then InJourney Airports.

-A major renovation of the airport took place from 1991 to 1997, divided into two phases.
-The first phase, which began in 1991 and ended in 1994, focused on renovating the taxiway, passenger and cargo terminals, and extending the runway.
+A major renovation of the airport was carried out between 1991 and 1997 in two phases.
+The first phase, which began in 1991 and was completed in 1994, involved the renovation of the taxiway and passenger and cargo terminals, as well as the extension of the runway to accommodate wide-body aircraft such as the McDonnell Douglas DC-10 and Airbus A300.
 In 1995, the Indonesian government designated Sepinggan Airport as the fifth Indonesian hajj embarkation airport for the Kalimantan region, which also includes West Kalimantan, Central Kalimantan, and South Kalimantan provinces.
 The second phase of renovations, which started in 1996, included upgrades to the hangars, fuel depots, and administrative buildings.
 The renovation was completed in 1997 and officially inaugurated by Indonesia's then-president, Suharto.